 The term ‘thought leadership’ has become common-place in the public relations industry and clients are increasingly interested in attaining the title.
-In response, I underwent an in-depth research to uncover more insights into this buzzing term.
+In response, I conducted research to uncover more insights into this buzzing term.

 Khaled Abu Hishme is Account Director at Cicero & Bernay Public Relations, an independent PR agency headquartered in Dubai offering new-age public relations consultancy to the UAE and across the MENA region. | www.cbpr.me